-Buying quality shoes will mean the item will last longer is great, however, not everyone has the budget to blow on just one pair.
+Buying quality shoes will mean the item will last longer however, not everyone has the budget to blow on just one pair.

-Some shoes may have a slight discolouring or some marks, they could have been used for store display or have been discoloured from being in a window display.
+Some shoes may have slight marks, they could have been used for store display or have been discoloured from being in a window display.
 They could also just be the end of line products that no longer sell.

 Whatever has happened to them in their previous life, they are now dirt cheap and ready for a loving new home.

 Some of the shoes have scuffs, discolouration and other small issues.
-Within each listing there is an actual, close up photo of the shoe (not a stock photo) and description of what’s wrong.
+Within each listing there are actual, close up photos of the shoe (not a stock photo) and description of what’s wrong.
 This way you’ll know what you’re actually buying.

 Everything 5 Pounds